JeffMorhous/soccer-challenge/README.md

 test without needing the sys.path.append append trick I found on Google
 - Write some tests for main.py.
 Testing while using stdin an stdout seems tricky, but a refactor would probably help with this
-- Add malfromed input handling.
+- Add malformed input handling.
 The project prompt said not to worry about this, so I didn't
 - Make it easier to run without piping input